wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * the urgency of the developing world energy **crisis** surely dictates that the time for our Government to take action is now.

 * Firstly, positive legislation is needed to ensure maximum Australian equity, participation and control of these national assets; secondly, we must tap the vast reservoir of the Australian capital market; and, thirdly - I no longer request this but demand it on behalf of the people who have any concern for the assets of this country and our national heritage - we must set up immediately a national inquiry to establish concrete policies and guidelines which will co-ordinate, identify, and quantify, and plan the most economic and efficient use of these vast resources of fuel and energy, based not on this Government's ad hoc, puerile decisions which are reached on a **crisis** to **crisis** basis, but on what this nation's supply and demand requirements will be not only in the next decade, but also - this is equally important - for the next half century.

+* I claim to have been misrepresented in an article in the  National Times  of 19-24 September entitled: 'Bush **Crisis**: What's Being Done for Farmers'.

 * My attention has been drawn to part of a paragraph which states:
 The Westminster system is a **crisis** system.